cjoudrey/graphql-schema-linter/README.md

 }
 ```

+### Usage with CI

+- [Mega-Linter](https://nvuillam.github.io/mega-linter/) embeds 70+ linters including [graphql-schema-linter](https://nvuillam.github.io/mega-linter/descriptors/graphql_graphql_schema_linter/) in its default configuration.
+It can be used as a GitHub Action or in other CI tools

 ## Configuration file

 In addition to being able to configure `graphql-schema-linter` via command line options, it can also be configured via